mrsweaters/too-cool/readme.md

 ## Get Started

-Clone this repository, where `app` is the name of your app.
+Clone this repository, where `too-cool` is the name of your app.

 ```bash
 git clone https://github.com/mrsweaters/too-cool.git